Non-Markovian Noise Suppression Simplified through Channel Representation: Acknowledgement

 \section{Acknowledgement}

 We highly appreciate the insightful discussions with Ingo Roth, Suguru Endo, Yuichiro Matsuzaki, Ziwen Liu, Ryuji Takagi, Xun Gao, Qiushi Liu, Fei Meng, Yuxiang Yang and Hong-Ye Hu.
 ZL acknowledges support from the National Natural Science Foundation of China Grant No.~12174216 and the Innovation Program for Quantum Science and Technology Grant No.~2021ZD0300804 and No.~2021ZD0300702.
-YX is supported by the National Research Foundation, Singapore and A*STAR under its Quantum Engineering Programme (NRF2021-QEP2-02-P03), and by A*STAR under its Central Research Funds.
+YX is supported by the National Research Foundation, Singapore, and A*STAR through the Quantum Engineering Programme (NRF2021-QEP2-02-P03), and by A*STAR through its Central Research Funds and Career Development Fund (C243512002).
 ZC acknowledges support from the EPSRC QCS Hub EP/T001062/1, EPSRC projects Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1), Software Enabling Early Quantum Advantage (SEEQA, EP/Y004655/1) and the Junior Research Fellowship from St John’s College, Oxford.